besure94/rpg-game/README.md

 1. Create a class constructor for each character type.
     * There will be four character types (four constructors).
     * Each constructor will have properties for speed, strength, stealth, accuracy, and speech.
+    * Each constructor will also have a name property.
 2.